Schools & College

 School of Health Administration

 The School of Health Administration prepares students for a career in health care at the managerial level and meets the needs of health-care professionals already working in the field: in small and large facilities, community health, multi-service and emergency-service centres.
-Dr. Tanya Packer, Interim Director/Assistant Dean - Partnerships.
+Dr. Michael Kiefte, Interim Director/Assistant Dean - Partnerships.

 School of Health Sciences

-The School of Health Sciences, also known as the QEII/Dalhousie School of Health Sciences, offers specialized degrees for health professionals in six disciplines.
-We educate diagnostic cytologists, sonographers, nuclear medicine technologists, radiological technologists, respiratory therapists and medical lab technologists.
-Prof. Carol Gillis, Director/Assistant Dean - Undergraduate Education.
+The School of Health Sciences, also known as the QEII/Dalhousie School of Health Sciences, offers specialized degrees for health professionals in five disciplines.
+We educate sonographers, nuclear medicine technologists, radiological technologists, respiratory therapists and medical lab technologists.
+Prof. Catherine Gunn, Director/Assistant Dean - Undergraduate Education.

-The School of Human Communication Disorders educates audiologists and speech-language pathologists at a graduate level.
+The School of Communication Sciences and Disorders educates audiologists and speech-language pathologists at a graduate level.
 The School also advocates for people with communication disorders.
-Dr. Joy Armson, Director/Assistant Dean - Professional Education.
+Dr. Michael Kiefte, Interim Director/Assistant Dean - Professional Education.

 School of Nursing

 Great nurses begin and further their education at the School of Nursing.
 A career in nursing offers challenge, travel, professional development and the reward of working in a warm and caring profession that's concerned about helping people to stay healthy or to get well.
-Dr. Gail Tomblin Murphy, Director/Assistant Dean - Research.
+Dr. Ruth Martin-Misener, Director/Assistant Dean - Research.

 School of Occupational Therapy

 The School of Occupational Therapy educates exceptional occupational therapists and generates knowledge about the profession in Atlantic Canada and beyond.
 The "occupation" part of occupational therapy refers to what occupies people everyday: caring for themselves, having fun, and doing work - whether at home, on the job or at school.
-Dr. Lynn Shaw, Director/Assistant Dean - Citizenship.
+Dr. Paula Rushton, Director

 College of Pharmacy